Introduction

 UConn Honors Programs

-The Honors Scholar program has among its requirements 12 credits in 2000+ level courses from the major, including at least three credits in independent study aimed towards an Honors thesis plus the thesis.
-Courses taken to fulfill the requirements of the Sophomore Honors Certificate cannot be used towards the requirements for graduation as an Honors Scholar.
-Honors credit is available for several upper division Mathematics Department offerings including Math Scholars’ courses, Undergraduate Seminars and the Honors Thesis course.
-In addition, the student may convert to Honors credit any of the mathematics 2000+ level courses with the approval of the course instructor and the student’s advisor.
+Honors credit is available for several upper division Mathematics Department offerings including Undergraduate Seminars (MATH 3094) and the Honors Senior Thesis course (MATH 3796W).
+In addition, the student may request Honors Conversion credit for any of the mathematics 2000+ level courses with the approval of the course instructor and the student’s advisor.

-The Mathematics Department offers Honors versions of the standard introductory calculus sequence.
+The Mathematics Department offers designated sections of Honors versions of the standard introductory calculus sequence:

 It is expected that this sequence will be accessible to most Honors students in the university whether or not they are mathematics majors.
 They are a good choice for students seeking an Honors mathematics experience.